metabase/static-embedding-reference-apps/README.md

 - [Sharing and embedding dashboards or questions](https://www.metabase.com/docs/latest/administration-guide/12-public-links.html)

 ## Helpful info
-Credentials for the applications should auto-populate, but here they are for reference:
+Credentials for Metabase should auto-populate, but here they are for reference:

 - user: plucky@admin.com
 - password: Metabase123

 ## Run into trouble?

 Check out the [Metabase discussion forum](https://discourse.metabase.com/) and search for your issue.
+If you don't find any answers, please [create an issue](https://github.com/metabase/embedding-reference-apps/issues/new/choose) for this repository.